alejandroastudillo/alejandroastudillo_io_src/content/publication/open-toolchain/index.md

 ---
-title: "Towards an Open Toolchain for Fast Nonlinear MPC for Serial Robots"
+title: "Towards an open toolchain for fast nonlinear MPC for serial robots"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here